Akash (missile): United Arab Emirates

 In October 2018, a report suggested that the United Arab Emirates had shown interest in the missile system.

 Further, in April 2025, India officially offered the Akash missile system to UAE Armed Forces.

 Others

-It was also reported in the media that Belarus, Malaysia,Vietnam have shown interest in purchasing the Akash missile system.
+It was also reported in the media that Belarus, Malaysia, Vietnam have shown interest in purchasing the Akash missile system.
 As per reports in December 2023, Egypt has also shown interest as per defence official.

+Brazil

+Brazil reported interest in acquiring the Akash in December 2023.
+However, by July 2025, Brazil dropped the negotiations to acquire Akash.
+This was reportedly due to the manufacturer's urge to sell an older generation system the intellectual property of which was entirely owned by them.
+Brazil, however, was interested in the "most up-to-date" variant.
+Hence, negotiations are underway with MBDA for their EMADS system.
+One of the factors of chosing the EMADS was the commonality of the CAMM-ER missiles procured for the s.